ccaiccie/malachorV/README.md

 ### Building the container

-If you're privy to building the containers, and you're on a *nix workstation with Make installed (build-essentials), then clone this repository to your local machine and proceed to build the container:
+Clone this repository to your local machine and proceed to build the container:

 `make build`